JonasPrimbs/draft-openid-oidc2/draft.md

   A JSON object that contains the JSON Web Key representation of the verified public key of the Client as defined in [Section 3.2 of RFC 7800](https://datatracker.ietf.org/doc/html/rfc7800#section-3.2).
   This object contains only the `jwk` attribute which represents the public key of the Client as provided in the `jwk` header attribute of the PoP Token.

+**`ctx` (Context)**
+  REQUIRED.
+  A JSON array that contains the granted authentication contexts of the Access Token.
+  The contexts are STRINGs without the `e2e_auth_` prefix of the corresponding scopes from the Access Token.

 The Payload MUST also contain the Identity Claims of the End-User that the Client requested in the `required_claims`.
 The Payload MUST also contain the Identity Claims of the End-User that the Client requested in the `optional_claims`, if known to the OpenID Provider, and the Access Token's scope is sufficient.

 ### 4.6.
 Identity Certification Token Response

-If the Identity Certification Token Request Verification was valid and generating the Identity Certification Token was successful, the OpenID Provider responds with a JSON object containing the following parameters.
+If the Identity Certification Token Request Verification was valid and generating the Identity Certification Token was successful, the OpenID Provider responds with an HTTP `201 Created` response with a JSON object containing the following parameters in the Body.

 **`identity_certification_token`**
   REQUIRED.